jiayuexu0313/FlowMatching-CT/README.md

 This repository implements and extends **flow-matching-based** models for **Computed Tomography (CT) reconstruction**.
 It adapts the [`flow_matching`](https://github.com/facebookresearch/flow_matching) package and integrates it with a finite-angle CT Radon operator for inverse problem solving.
+The baseline code was provided by Alexander Denker.

 ---